9001/battleplan/MANUAL.md

 # 🔍 `01.
 Yonder Voice — SEEKING.flac`

 If you want to add a particular circle to your shopping list, you can use the 🔍search view.
 The default search term will be "stroemer", replace this with a circle name.
 Search results will be immediately displayed below.

+By default, this is displayed as a plaintext list, but you can enable pictures (or change to grid-view) in "settings" 🠞 "configure list view".

 Click a search result to modify its shopping list entry (described two sections further down).